-Active Addiction and the Drug & Alcohol Treatment is Needed
+- Active Addiction and the Drug & Alcohol Treatment is Needed

 No treatment is one-size-fits-all.
 Treatment centers have designed comprehensive facilities that give you the best chance at long-term success.

-Active Addiction, Co-occurring Disorders, and the Addicted Brain
+Active Addiction, Co-occurring Disorders, and The Addicted Brain

 On the other hand, a person could develop mental health problems that are directly related to, or the result of, substance abuse and active addiction.
-Regardless of which issue materialized first, the methods for healing remain the same.
+Regardless of which issue materialized first, the healing methods remain the same.

 Many co-occurring mental health conditions consist of a disruption in the levels of these chemicals.
-Usually this disruption is too little, or too much, of the chemical in the brain.
+Usually, this disruption is too little, or too much, of the chemical in the brain.

-Not surprisingly, drugs and alcohol deliver a superabundance of these two chemicals right to the brain — in the moment, it feels oh-so-good.
+Not surprisingly, drugs and alcohol deliver a superabundance of these two chemicals right to the brain — at the moment, it feels oh-so-good.

-Soon after this pattern develops, the brain senses that it doesn’t need to manufacture these chemicals anymore, and stops.
-This creates a dependency on alcohol and drugs that is so difficult to break away from.
+Soon after this pattern develops, the brain senses that it doesn’t need to manufacture these chemicals anymore and stops.
+This creates a dependency on alcohol and drugs that is difficult to break away from.

 The Different Components of Substance Abuse Treatment

-Treatment centers use approaches that are aimed at getting down to the root of the addiction.
+Treatment centers use approaches aimed at getting down to the root of the addiction.
 Cognitive therapy is at the heart of many treatment plans.
 Individualized therapy with a qualified and caring professional will not only facilitate valuable reflection.

-Treatment plans can also include things like equine therapy and life coaching to hone your social skills and better prepare you for the world beyond treatment.
+Treatment plans can also include equine therapy and life coaching to hone your social skills and better prepare you for the world beyond treatment.
 A well-rounded treatment will cover all the bases for long-term recovery success.

 Detox, Treatment, and Aftercare

-The first priority will be stabilizing your health.
+The priority will be stabilizing your loved one’s health.
 Detox is a medically supervised process that allows the body to filter out the remainder of the toxins in the body.

-Your aftercare plan is just as important as the work you do in treatment.
-It’s easier to stay focused on turning your life around when you have no distractions and your peers are trying to achieve the same goals they are.
+The aftercare plan is just as important as the treatment work.
+It’s easier to stay focused on turning their life around when they have no distractions, and their peers try to achieve the same goals they are.